sricheta92/sp18-202-avengers/DailyScrum.md

 * What I will do today - We will be using Tiled for all the UI.
 * Blocker - None

+#### Prateek
+* What I did yesterday -  Studied JAVA and Javascript.
+* What I will do today - We will be using Phaser JS.
+* Blocker - None

 # Day 13 - 19th April

 #### Sricheta